Config & Environments

 Jeasx provides sensible defaults to get you started quickly, but it also allows you to override important settings with environment variables.
 This makes it easy to adapt the framework to your needs.

-Please note: Jeasx only sets NODE_ENV="development" automatically when running jeasx dev.
+Please note: Jeasx only sets NODE_ENV=development automatically when running jeasx dev.
 For production or testing environments, you'll need to set the NODE_ENV environment variable to the desired value (e.g. production or test) depending on your requirements and workflows.

-Environment variables for client and server
+Environment variables for client code

 Environment Variables